Apostolic visitation to Ireland

 The apostolic visitation to Ireland was announced on 20 March 2010 in the pastoral letter written by Pope Benedict XVI to Irish Catholics after the publication of the Ryan and Murphy Reports on Catholic Church sexual abuse of children in Ireland in 2009.
 The visitation to the dioceses was carried out in the four metropolitan sees (or archdioceses) during the first few months of 2011.
-In addition, Cardinal Timothy Dolan of New York was appointed to conduct visits to four seminaries to review their formation programs.
+In addition, Timothy Cardinal Dolan of New York was appointed to conduct visits to four seminaries to review their formation programs.
 Members of religious institutes were appointed to visit various congregations.
 The visitation was essentially pastoral.

 Background

 The Murphy Report, issued in 2009, documented widespread child abuse by priests in the Dublin archdiocese between 1975 and 2004 and said that the church in Ireland had concealed the abuse.
 The report said one priest admitted abusing children every two weeks for more than 25 years.

 On 19 March 2010, following a meeting with the Bishops of Ireland, Pope Benedict XVI issued a pastoral letter to the Catholics in Ireland.
 The letter expressed sorrow and regret regarding abuse perpetrated by priests and religious and the way in which such cases had been responded to in the past, and called for an Apostolic Visitation of certain dioceses in Ireland, as well as seminaries and religious congregations.

 A number of Vatican departments including the Secretariat of State, the Congregation for the Clergy, the Congregation for Catholic Education, the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life as well as the Congregation for the Doctrine of the Faith were involved in the planning of the visitation which will be co-ordinated by the Congregation for Bishops.
 In a three-way process, the Curia met separately with the visitors and the Irish bishops, while the visitors may well take the opportunity to meet with the bishops to whose diocese they have been assigned.
 "It is important to remember that the Visitators are not expected to receive allegations of new or old cases of abuse.
 If any were to arise, such allegations must be reported to the respective Ordinaries or Major Superiors who have the duty to inform the competent civil and ecclesiastical authorities, in conformity with the current civil and ecclesiastical laws.

 Reporter Paddy Agnew likened the visitation "To a certain extent, ... equivalent to HQ at a multi-national sending a taskforce delegation of trouble shooters to check out what went wrong at the local branch.